cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

     the plain version of $Recommend_i$.
 Each tuple of the first $n$ numbers of each $V_i$ will be assembled as the $i^{th}$ column of an
     $n \times m$ matrix.
 All the last number $\theta_i$ forms a
     $m\times 1$ matrix.
-Then each nodes will compute the block verifiers ordered list by some mathematical operations as explained below.
+Then each node will compute the block verifiers ordered list by some mathematical operations as explained below.
 The resulting output is a matrix $n \times 1$ indicating the order of block verifiers for the next epoch $e+1$.

 ### The Second Masternode/Block Verifier {#the-second-masternodeblock-verifier .unnumbered}

-Then, each node soon compute the common array $\nu_2$ for the order of the block verifiers by the following steps as in the upper equation as belows.
+Then, each node will compute the common array $\nu_2$ for the order of the block verifiers by the following steps as in the upper equation as follows below.
 Then, $\nu_2$ is obtained by modulo operation of element values of
-$\nu'_2$ as in the lower equation in the followings:
+$\nu'_2$ as in the lower equation in the following:

 $$\label{eq:matrix}
 \begin{bmatrix} \nu'_2